BlogNifty Alternatives — Modern Archives Worth Exploring

 SmutLib focuses on taboo fiction broadly, with LGBT content represented across its categories rather than separated into orientation-specific silos.
 The lesbian category has work like Mom's a Secret Lesbian.
 The general category has pieces like Gay Sex in the Woods.

-For readers coming from Nifty specifically, SmutLib's catalog isn't a direct replacement — the LGBT-specific archives remain better for pure orientation-focused reading.
+For readers coming from Nifty specifically, SmutLib's catalog isn't a direct replacement.
+The LGBT-specific archives remain better for pure orientation-focused reading.
 But for LGBT readers interested in taboo fiction broadly (family-dynamic, mind control, BDSM, cross-category work), SmutLib offers coverage that the orientation-specific archives often lack.

 Nifty doesn't really host novel-length work; the archive is dominated by short and serial fiction.
 LGBT readers who want novel-length adult fiction have different destinations: